What Is Equanimity in Buddhism? How to Stay Present Without Shutting Down

 There is a counterfeit version of equanimity that Buddhist teachers warn about.
 It looks like equanimity from the outside but feels hollow from the inside.
 You stop reacting to things, but not because you have developed genuine balance.
 You stop reacting because you have checked out.

 This is sometimes called "idiot equanimity" or, in more clinical language, emotional avoidance dressed up as spiritual attainment.
-The person practicing it will say things like "nothing bothers me anymore" while their relationships deteriorate and their emotional range narrows to a thin band of gray.
+The person practicing it may say things like "nothing bothers me anymore" while relationships deteriorate and emotional range narrows to a thin band of gray.

 The following ad helps support this site